canonical/ubuntu-pro-client/docs/tutorials/fix_intro.rst

 .. include:: ../includes/pro-fix-intro.txt

-In this tutorial, we will introduce the ``pro fix`` command and guide you to a simple example of using it to solve a CVE/USN.
+In this tutorial, we will introduce the ``pro fix`` command and guide you through a simple example of using it to solve a CVE/USN.

 There might be more scenarios that you may encounter using ``pro fix``, but those are distracting from this tutorial and therefore available